 - Facial disfigurement

 - Deep flesh wounds

-Dog bite cases are not as clear cut as you may think.
-Yes, a dog bit you and you were injured.
+Dog bite cases are not as clear-cut as you may think.
+Yes, a dog bit you, and you were injured.
 And yes, the other party owns that dog.
 Sounds simple, right?
 Not really.
 Virginia is not a state with strict dog liability.
 Some states hold the dog owner responsible 100% of the time.
 Virginia does not do this.

-Your dog bite attorney knows the law in Virginia.
+We know the law in Virginia.
 That law states the dog owner is personally liable if that person’s negligence or violation of an animal control policy caused the dog bite attack to take place